aryzhov/flutter_web_navigation_demo/README.md

 # Introduction

-This project is a small demo of a soluion that combines TabBar navigation with URL navigation in a Flutter Web application.
+This project is a small demo of a solution that combines TabBar navigation with URL navigation in a Flutter Web application.
 It allows preserving the current tab in the URL.
 Since this is a typical design for websites, I made this project to demonstrate this solution as it could be used to other developers.

 With the current design of Flutter Web, it's not a trivial task to achieve consistent behavior between a `TabBar` and a `Navigator`.
 I am not happy with my solution for the reasons I describe below, and I hope that the Flutter Team considers this in future versions of Flutter Web.